-where $\mu_\xi$ is the distribution of the random variable (r.v.) $\xi$.\footnote{Expectations will be over the distribution of $\xi$.} Naive RM is
+where $\mu_Z$ is the distribution associated with the random variable (r.v.) $Z$, taking values in the auxiliary space $\chi$.
+The naive Robbins-Monro algorithm is given by

-where $\xi_n \sim \mu_\xi$, are independent and identically distributed (i.i.d.), and $a_n>0$ is a carefully chosen sequence.
-Subject to assumptions on $f$, $F$, and the distribution $\mu_\xi$, it is known that $x_n$ will converge to $x_\star$ almost surely (a.s.), in finite dimensions, \cite{Robbins:1950ua,Blum:1954tf,Blum:1954vm}.
+where $Z_n \sim \mu_Z$, are independent and identically distributed (i.i.d.), and $a_n>0$ is a carefully chosen sequence.
+Subject to assumptions on $f$, $F$, and the distribution $\mu_Z$, it is known that $X_n$ will converge to $x_\star$ almost surely (a.s.), in finite dimensions, \cite{Robbins:1950ua,Blum:1954tf,Blum:1954vm}.
+Often, one needs to assume that $f$ grows at most linearly,

-To prove convergence, additional properties are needed.
-For instance, it is sufficient to assume $f$ grows at most linearly, $\norm{f(x)}\leq c_0 + c_1 \norm{x}$.
-Alternatively, an {\it a priori} assumption is sometimes made that the entire sequence generated by \eqref{e:rm_naive} stays in a bounded set.
-The analysis of the finite dimensional problem has been refined tremendously over the years, including an analysis based on continuous dynamical systems.
-We refer the reader to the texts \cite{Kushner:2003aa,Albert:1967aa,chen2002stochastic} and references therein.
+in order to apply the results in the aforementioned papers.
+The analysis in the finite dimensional case has been refined tremendously over the years, including an analysis based on continuous dynamical systems.
+We refer the reader to the books \cite{Kushner:2003aa,Albert:1967aa,chen2002stochastic} and references therein.